 But it might as well have been invented here.
 Many Canucks live and breathe hockey.
 It seems that everything stops and nothing else matters when there’s a major game on.
 It’s not a surprise that the top hockey players in the world are Canadians.
 For many years, they made up the majority of players in the National Hockey League (NHL), the premier professional hockey league in the world.

 In 1994, hockey was officially named as the country’s the national winter sport, with lacrosse as the national summer sport (The National Sports Act).

 Why not basketball?
 While hockey may have had British roots, it is 100% certain that basketball was invented in Canada (James Naismith from West Ontario in 1891).
 So why didn’t it become the national sport?

 Canadians soon began to dominate the sport in the global arena.
 Men’s and women’s teams found unparalleled success whether in the Olympics, World Cup of Hockey, the NHL and other leagues.
 Many Canadians started to bond over hockey games whether live or on TV.
-Families reserve the weekends and stay up late together for Saturday Hockey Nights.
+Families reserved the weekends and stayed up late together for Saturday Hockey Nights.
 The sport quickly became part of Canadian identity and began to symbolize Canadian resourcefulness, teamwork, skill and determination.

 How it’s played

 I have always imagined hockey as soccer on ice skates played with a much tinier ball (hockey/soccer fans, don’t hate me please).
 It is an extremely fast-paced game that requires quick skill, agility, and strength.
 It is so intense that a hockey game is divided into three 20-minute periods, with 10-minute breaks between each period.